VasilGVasilev/beds/beds/README.md

 # Next.js SSG website

 This is a Next.js Static Site Generation freelance project developed via Tailwind, React and Framer Motion.
 It promotes the sales of beds.
-The website has mobile responsiveness, animations for a seamless UX and its main feature is the utilization of facebook embedded segments.
+The website has mobile responsiveness, animations for a seamless UX.
+The main feature is the utilization of facebook embedded segments.

 ## [Go to Website](https://ixorabg.com/)